8333 0885 Book Appointment

 Wisdom Teeth Removal

-Wisdom Teeth usually start to move and push through the gumline in the late teens or twenties, although sometimes these large molars get stuck, which can cause noticeable discomfort and even infection.
-If you are experiencing pain in the back of your mouth or having difficulty brushing and flossing between gaps, speak with the dentists at Kensington Dental Care before any serious symptoms occur.
+Wisdom Teeth usually start to move and push through the gumline in the late teens or twenties.
+Sometimes these large molars can get stuck, which can cause noticeable discomfort and potential infection.
+If you are experiencing pain in the back of your mouth or having difficulty brushing or flossing between gaps, speak with the dentists at Kensington Dental Care before any serious symptoms occur.

 At Kensington Dental Care, we observe and monitor the growth of wisdom teeth in our younger patients to ensure a safe and effective treatment plan is in place.